dorfsmay/timesheetu1/README.md

 ## Purpose and history
 Originally created for a customer's specific reporting requirements, the html, css and javascript content are all contained within a single html file.
 It defaults to the previous week (Sunday based) and a typical 40 hour.
-The resulting timesheet is updated automatically when the date and duration fileds are changed.
+The resulting timesheet is updated automatically when the date and duration fields are changed.

 ## Usage
 Either: